TheodoroCardoso/husky-high-level-controller/README.md

-# Husky High Level Controller
+# Husky High-Level Controller

-This is a simulation of Husky using ROS, Gazebo and RViz for Udacity C++ Software Engineer Nanodegree Capstone Project.
+This is a simulation of Husky using ROS, Gazebo, and RViz for Udacity C++ Software Engineer Nanodegree Capstone Project.
-I chose this ND because I wanted to improve my C++ skills in order to become a better roboticist.
+I chose this ND because I wanted to improve my C++ skills to become a better roboticist.
 So for my capstone project, I decided to create a ROS Package.

 ## Objective
 The original idea is derived from the [ETH Zurich Programming for Robotics - ROS course](https://rsl.ethz.ch/education-students/lectures/ros.html)

-The initial goal of the exercises was to drive Husky towards the pillar on the map using a simple proportional controller based on the only obstacle detected by the robot and adjusting it's heading accordingly.
+The initial goal of the exercises was to drive Husky towards the pillar on the map using a simple proportional controller based on the only obstacle detected by the robot and adjusting its heading accordingly.
-A detail explanation of the exercise can be found [here](https://ethz.ch/content/dam/ethz/special-interest/mavt/robotics-n-intelligent-systems/rsl-dam/ROS2020/Exercise%20Session%203.pdf).
+A detailed explanation of the exercise can be found [here](https://ethz.ch/content/dam/ethz/special-interest/mavt/robotics-n-intelligent-systems/rsl-dam/ROS2020/Exercise%20Session%203.pdf).

 To make my work unique, I extrapolated the exercise requirement and instead of colliding the robot against the pillar, now it enters a circular trajectory around it.
-This is accomplished by segmenting the control routine in two parts.
-The robot is always driving forward, but on the first part, it aims at the pillar.
+This is accomplished by segmenting the control routine into two parts.
+The robot is always driving forward, but in the first part, it aims at the pillar.
-When it gets closer, the angular velocity command is obtained by the sum of a feedforward compenent that sends Husky on a circle around the pillar and a proportional feedback component responsible for making sure the robot remains at the desired distance from the obstacle during the trajectory.
+When it gets closer, the angular velocity command is obtained by the sum of a feedforward component that sends Husky on a circle around the pillar and a proportional feedback component responsible for making sure the robot remains at the desired distance from the obstacle during the trajectory.

-The radius of the trajectory as well as other parameters can be configured at `husky_high_level_controller/config/params.yaml`
+The radius of the trajectory, as well as other parameters, can be configured at `husky_high_level_controller/config/params.yaml`

-The gif below shows a quick demonstrates the resultant behavior.
+The gif below demonstrates the resultant behavior.
 The right side of the screen shows the simulation running on Gazebo.
-On the top left corner the robot's x and y positions are being plotted, right below it RViz displays the robot model, some TFs, the laser scan, and a marker that denotes the obstacle point that is closest to Husky.
+On the top left corner, the robot's x and y positions are being plotted, right below it, RViz displays the robot model, some TFs, the laser scan, and a marker that denotes the obstacle point that is closest to Husky.

 ![](demo.gif "Project Demo")